surya-supreme/PHP_Projects/Project-6_User_Registration_Form_with_Validation/registration_form/README.md

-# 📁 User Registration System
+# 📁 User Registration Form

 ## 🎯 Project Overview
 A complete PHP user registration and login system with **NO DATABASE REQUIRED**.
 Uses file-based storage (JSON) for simplicity and easy setup.